OpenNebula/docs/source/intro_release_notes/concepts_terminology/intro.rst

 Now you should have an OpenNebula cloud up and running with at least one virtualization node.
 The next step is, if needed, to perform the integration of OpenNebula with your infrastructure platform and define the configuration of its components.
 When using the vCenter driver, no additonal integragtion is required because the interaction with the underlying networking, storage and compute infrastructure is performed through vCenter.

-However when using KVM, OpenNebula directly manages the hypervisor, networking and storage platforms.
-In the open cloud architecture, you may be interested in checking the guides for
+However when using KVM, in the open cloud architecture, OpenNebula directly manages the hypervisor, networking and storage platforms, and you may need additional configuration:

 -  Networking setup with :ref:`802.1Q VLANs <hm-vlan>`, :ref:`ebtables <ebtables>`, :ref:`Open vSwitch <openvswitch>` or :ref:`VXLAN <vxlan>`.

 -  Storage setup with :ref:`filesystem datastore <fs_ds>`, :ref:`LVM datastore <lvm_drivers>` or :ref:`Ceph <ceph_ds>`.

--  Host setup, and the guide with the configuration options for the hosts, like high availability or scheduling.
+-  Host setup with the configuration options for the hosts, like high availability or scheduling.
 [TODO: Add links]

 3.2.
 Cloud Services Configuration
 --------------------------------------------------